Australian Bat Lyssavirus

 - Do not touch bats, even if they are injured.

 Only vaccinated people who have been trained in the care of bats should ever handle bats or flying foxes.
-People who come across an injured bat should contact the Department of Environment and Heritage Protection (1300 130 372), RSPCA (1300 ANIMAL) or local wildlife care groups/rescuers/carers for assistance.
+People who come across an injured bat should contact the Department of Environment and Science (1300 130 372), RSPCA (1300 ANIMAL) or local wildlife care groups/rescuers/carers for assistance.
 Do not touch the bat.

 - Rabies vaccination